Treatment & Services

 Springfield, OH USA

 - Peripheral Nerve and Muscle Ultrasound Mini-Fellowship, Wake Forest University School of Medicine and North Carolina Baptist Hospitals

-Electromyography, neuromuscular medicine, peripheral nerve injury, ultrasound of peripheral nerve and muscle, entrapment neuropathies, nerve tumors, plexopathies
+Virtual health, telemedicine, remote patient monitoring, neuromuscular medicine, electromyography, ultrasound of peripheral nerve and muscle, peripheral nerve injury, entrapment neuropathies, plexopathies

 Awards & Honors